A-New-BellHope/bellhop/README.md

 ### Impressum

 Copyright (C) 2021-2023 The Regents of the University of California \
-c/o Jules Jaffe team at SIO / UCSD, jjaffe@ucsd.edu \
+Marine Physical Lab at Scripps Oceanography, c/o Jules Jaffe, jjaffe@ucsd.edu \
 Copyright (C) 1983-2022 Michael B. Porter

 This program is free software: you can redistribute it and/or modify